mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

-The results of the measurements clearly show, that despite the “pull model” implementation for the Pitch shift effect in the effect chain is not optimal, it should be preferred before the “push model” implementation.
+The results of the measurements clearly show, that despite the “pull model” implementation for the Pitch shift effect in the effect chain is not optimal, it should be preferred over the “push model” implementation.

 #### Testing and benchmarking
 With the implementation of the `EngineEffectsDelay` for group delay handling